 If it is not possible to extract text information from an image for a blind user, then it is possible to provide a relief version of an image.

-Contact the Office of Disability Services for more information if a student needs accommodation.
+Contact Student Disability Resources for more information if a student needs accommodation.